Diversity and Inclusion at the Turner Institute

-The Monash Institute of Cognitive and Clinical Neurosciences (MICCN) acknowledges the Traditional Owners and Custodians of the lands on which we meet and work.
+The Turner Institute for Brain and Mental Health acknowledges the Traditional Owners and Custodians of the lands on which we meet and work.
 We pay our respect to Elders past, present and future.

 We are committed to social justice and human rights – and we strive to support inclusion for Indigenous Australians, people from financially and socially disadvantaged backgrounds, people from rural and regional areas, people with disabilities, women in the workplace, people of diverse genders and sexualities, and people from diverse cultural backgrounds.

 T: +61 3 9905 3945

 “Everyone at the Turner Institute is valued.
 This is because the Turner Institute is genuinely committed to promoting inclusion and diversity in everything that we do – across research, graduate research, education and the clinic.
 We believe in dignity and respect, and embrace an inclusive culture.
 We also offer programs and support to suit the personal circumstances of all our staff, so they may meaningfully contribute to our innovative research projects and delivery of impactful outputs.
 Our approach to inclusion and diversity means that we attract and retain the best talent, and continue to work as one team in delivering impact and improving the lives of Australians.”